 When I discovered their research, a light bulb went on in my mind; this is why affirmations worked for me, but not the shopper at the House of Isis.
 Mystery solved.

-This story shows that there is simply no neat “one size fits all” cure for any and every of our human issues, although many books & programs are sold as offering the fastest and most effective roots to healing for anyone.
-On the reverse, I’ve seen well-meaning seekers wind up believing that something is innately and deeply “wrong” with them because this cure does not work for them.
+This story also shows that there is simply no neat “one size fits all” cure for any and every of our human issues.
+I’ve seen well-meaning seekers wind up believing that something is innately and deeply “wrong” with them because something that works for everyone else doesn’t work for them.
 They blame themselves, and harshly, when really all they need to do is broaden their perspective and give themselves a break.

 That said, if self-help has its roots in psychology, then psychology has its roots in cultural myth.
 And cultural myth has its roots in primordial phenomena.
 Primordial phenomena with its roots in Carl Jung’s Collective Unconscious.
 The Collective Unconscious born of the Cosmos, and so it goes on and on, ad infinitum.
 My point being that everything really is interconnected, especially when it comes to healing.
 I believe that learning to discern which problems call for which methods in which individual is the true art of healing.

 So here is my takeaway for you: self-help has a time and place.
-It works wonderfully when you are already a relatively high-functioning individual trying to alter self-sabotaging or limiting mindsets, whilst learning new ways of thinking, feeling, and being.
-But it is not always as helpful when it comes to the deeper stuff, like childhood trauma, or when you find yourself experiencing emotional debris that simply will not go away.
-In my opinion, it is also risky business when any form of “healing” tries to sell you on always being positive, because you can easily slide into spiritual bypassing mode.
+It works wonderfully when you are trying to alter self-sabotaging or limiting mindsets, whilst learning new ways of thinking, feeling, and being.

 Ultimately, combining spirituality, psychology & ancient myth and mystery, is how we tap into the magic of the Universe.
 Because where the Soul meets the Psyche is where we activate our own natural healing magic.